thomst/logscan/README.rst

     times (DATE and TIME):
-      If Date is omitted the date of the last log-entry will be taken.
-The generic format for the daytime is HHMMSS.
-You could also use an arbitrary seperator (e.g. HH:MM:SS).
-Doing so you don't need two- digit-values.
-Seconds or seconds and minutes are not obliging.
-0322 will be 03:22:00h or just 3 will be 03:00:00h.
-The generic format for the date is DDMM[YY]YY.
-As well you can use a seperator and one- digit-values.
-Also the year or the year and the month could be missing.
-In that case the date will be completed by the actual year and month.
-Use this option twice to specify two points of time.
+      DATE and TIME could be in any format.
+Logscan tries hard to interpret the input as valid date or time.
+      If DATE is omitted for --time logscan uses the date of the last log-entry.
+      If DATE is incomplete logscan completes it with the year or the year and month of the actual date.

     durations: